coderefinery/coderefinery.org/content/blog/2023-06-25-planning-sep-workshop.md

 +++
-title = "What we plan to improve for the September 2023 workshop" slug = "2023/06/25/planning-sep-workshop"
+title = "What we plan to improve for the September 2023 workshop" slug = "2023/06/25/planning-sep-workshop" description = "We encourage the community to give us feedback on these ideas."

 [extra]
 authors = "Radovan Bast"